Biotech industry cooks up PR plans to get us to swallow synthetic biology food

 Food and Technology

-/ Tags: Dana perls, Food, Genetic engineering, Labeling, Synthetic biology
+/ Tags: Dana perls, Food safety, Gmo, Synthetic biology

 « Back to main page